A Better Eternal Perspective On Life Living with Hearing Loss

 I’ve come to terms with the fact that God is using my hearing loss as a way of reaching out to others that I may not even be aware of.

 God uses our trials and suffering, to bring Him Glory and that is why we are put on this earth in the first place.
-We can make the choice to accept what we’re given in life to use it for good.
+We can choose to accept what we’re given in life to use it for good.

 Choose Better Over Bitter